abolfazl-byt-e/weather-app/README.md

-# weather-app
+# Weather Application
-a weather app created by javascript. form weather api :)
+a weather application created in javascript language and work with api.